Stuart Carne

-Stuart John Carne CBE FRCGP (born 19 June 1926) is a retired medical general practitioner.
+Stuart John Carne CBE FRCGP (born 19 June 1926) is a retired British general medical practitioner.

 Early life and education

 Stuart Carne was born in London to Bernard and Millicent Carne.
 He attended Willesden County Grammar School and graduated from Middlesex Hospital Medical School in 1951.

 Personal life

 On 16 December 1951, Carne married Yolande Cooper.
 They have four children and three grandchildren.